Is a Chapter 13 bankruptcy right for me?

 There are two primary forms of consumer bankruptcy and the one most people know of or associate with consumer bankruptcy is Chapter 7.
 In these plans, assets such as homes or vehicles may be seized by creditors to repay debts.
 For this reason, homeowners are often hesitant to even consider bankruptcy when their debt spirals out of control.

 In a Chapter 13 bankruptcy, however, no assets are lost to creditors.
-This means people who own homes may be able to keep those homes while still benefitting from bankruptcy relief.
+This means people who own homes may be able to keep those homes while still benefiting from bankruptcy relief.

 The Chapter 13 plan process